Death of Stanislav Tomáš: Death

 On 19 June 2021, Tomáš, a 46-year-old Romani man, was arrested by Czech police in Teplice.
 Multiple eyewitnesses stated that he was arrested while attempting to prevent the vandalism of a car.
 Video footage of the arrest that was captured by witnesses showed several police officers pinning him to the ground and kneeling on his neck and back.
 During the arrest, Tomáš cried out repeatedly in distress and several onlookers attempted to warn the police that he could not breathe.
 Tomáš died shortly afterwards in an ambulance.

 Police denied any involvement in the death.
 An official police statement claimed that a court-ordered autopsy had found no connection between Tomáš' death and the actions of the police and that he had instead died of an amphetamine overdose.
 The Czech police later posted a video on Twitter titled "No Czech Floyd" showing an unidentified half-naked man fighting with another next to a car.

 On 30 June 2021, Tomáš' family announced that they would be filing a criminal complaint against Czech police with the European Roma Rights Centre (ERRC).
 ERRC president Đorđe Jovanović stated that "police harassment, ethnic profiling, brutality, torture, and sometimes even death is the experience for many Roma in Europe when they interact with law enforcement."

-However after the forensic autopsy and expert opinion, it became clear that the man died of heart failure, which was not affected by police intervention but rather his prolonged usage of illegal substances that affected not only his heart but also his blood vessels.
+After the forensic autopsy and expert opinion, it was announced that the man died of heart failure, which was allegedly not related to the police officer kneeling on his neck in an identical maneuvre to that which killed George Floyd, but rather it was related to his usage of illegal substances that affected not only his heart but also his blood vessels.

+On 13 December 2021, the Deputy Ombudsperson (Public Defender of Rights), Monika Šimůnková, published a report which found that the police officers had made at least three significant errors in the arrest of Stanislav Tomáš.
+For example, the police account stated that Tomáš "rose from the ground on his own, although he was sluggish."
+However, Šimůnková's report quotes a paramedic's testimony: